Rbooii/Redis-clone/README.md

 # Redis Clone

-A small in-memory key-value store built from scratch in C, inspired by Redis.
+A small in-memory key-value store built from scratch in C++, inspired by Redis.
 This is a learning project focused on understanding how a database like Redis actually works under the hood: storage, hashing, networking, and the event loop that ties it all together.

 ## Why this exists